 - Convey your sense of positivity and excitement for the future as much as possible.

-- Look—Watch people’s body language and responsiveness when they describe how they’re feeling about their current projects.
-(Remember those tips of what to look for from the last unit.)
+- Look —Watch people’s body language and responsiveness when they describe how they’re feeling about their current projects.

 If you take the time to listen and understand how your directs are doing, it demonstrates your investment in their growth and future with the company.

 Showing some love to your employees when they do something great is one of the easiest and most important things to do as a manager.
-In a remarkable recent Harvard Business Review and Energy Review report, employees overwhelmingly confirmed the importance of recognition.
+In a recent report conducted by The Energy Project and Harvard Business Review, employees overwhelmingly confirmed the importance of recognition: